-- Have an unencumbered license to practice as a Registered Nurse (RN) from the Board of Nurse Examiners for the State of Texas. - Have a minimum of six (6) months of professional experience as a RN within the past five years. - Have an advising session with the Dean of the College of Nursing or a designated advisor.
+- Have an unencumbered license to practice as a Registered Nurse (RN) from the Texas Board of Nursing. - Have a minimum of six (6) months of professional experience as a RN within the past five years. - Have an advising session with the Dean of the College of Nursing or a designated advisor.
 The requirements for degree completion will be reviewed at that time. - Give evidence of current CPR for Health Care Provider training, current health insurance coverage, and completed physical exam within 3 months prior to entry into the Advanced Standing Program. - Meet the additional eligibility requirements for the BSN program. - Demonstrate/validate prior knowledge of nursing and nursing skills in specified courses in the core curriculum. - Have a clear criminal background check for the past 7 years with no evidence of drugs or alcohol use/abuse.